Male trainer teaching staff about email encryption gateways

 Send automated-1

-Outbound email encryption gateways encrypt your communications on delivery, securing messages sent to anyone outside your security infrastructure.
+Outbound email encryption gateways encrypt communications on delivery, securing messages sent to anyone outside your security infrastructure.

 This can include customers, partners, vendors, or staff working remotely.